cwinpy/cwinpy/docs/pe/roq/roq.rst

 .. warning::

-    In this case we know the true parameters of the signal, so there's no risk in updating both the ``.par`` file and while keeping the prior ranges that same, but in a real situation it may not be possible to update the ``.par`` file without expanding the prior ranges to the new epoch.
+   In this case, we know the true parameters of the signal so there's no risk in updating both the ``.par`` file while keeping the prior ranges that same, but in a real situation it may not be possible to update the ``.par`` file without expanding the prior ranges to reflect the uncertainty at the new epoch.

 .. code-block:: python